grpc/proposal/NODEJS-CLIENT-INTERCEPTORS.md

 #### Serialization and Deserialization
 To provide interceptors with useful message objects, we will move all serialization and deserialization to a common `startBatch` wrapper.
-This allows us to intercept the `startBatch` method and trigger outbound interceptor methods before serialization happens.
+This allows us to intercept the `startBatch` method and trigger outbound interception methods before serialization happens.
 On the inbound side, we will deserialize the messages before triggering interceptor methods.